 PRC government policies and measures on property development and related industries have a direct impact on our business and results of operations.
 From time to time, the PRC government adjusts its macroeconomic control policies to encourage or restrict development in the private property sector through measures relating to, among other things, land grants, pre-sales of properties, bank financing and taxation.
 Prior to the second half of 2008, the PRC government took various measures to control money supply, credit availability and fixed assets investment with a view to preventing China's economy from overheating and to achieve more balanced and sustainable economic growth.
-In January 2008, the PRC government also reiterated its policies for regulating land use and land supply, including prohibiting the use of land supply for villa projects and requiring at least 70% of the total land grant for residential development to consist of various types of low-income housing specified in the regulations and units of less than 90 sq.m. in size.
-See "Regulation-Legal supervision relating to property sector in the PRC-Development of a property project-(b) Property project development."
 Since the second half of 2008, in view of the economic downturn, the PRC government has adopted measures to encourage consumption in the residential property market and support to property developers.
 However, the stimulus measures adopted by the PRC government since the second half of 2008 are expected to be revised or terminated according to changes in market conditions.
-For example, in December 2009 and January 2010, the PRC government adjusted some of its policies in order to enhance regulation in the property market, restrain property purchases for investment or speculation purposes and keep property prices from rising too guickly in certain cities.
-In December 2009, the PRC government abolished certain preferential treatment relating to business taxes payable upon transfers of residential properties by property owners.
-In January 2010, the PRC government imposed more stringent requirements on the payment of land premium by property developers.
-PRC regulatory measures in the property industry will continue to impact our business and results of operations by requiring purchasers who have already purchased a residence through mortgage financing to pay a minimum down payment of 40% of the purchase price for any additional residences.
+Since the fourth quarter of 2009, the PRC government has adjusted some of its policies and issued a number of measures in order to enhance regulation of the property market, restrain property purchases for investment or speculation purposes, keep property prices from rising too quickly in certain cities and curtail the overheating of the property market.
 See "Regulation-Legal supervision relating to property sector in the PRC."
-See "Risk Factors-Risk relating to the property sector in the PRC-The property industry in the PRC is subject to government regulations and policies, which could have the effect of slowing down the industry's growth," "Industry Overview-The property industry in the PRC-Property reforms" and "Regulation" for more details.
+See "Risk factors-Risk relating to the property sector in the PRC-The property industry in the PRC is subject to government regulations and policies, which could have the effect of slowing down the industry's growth," "Industry overview-The property industry in the PRC-Property reforms" and "Regulation" for more details.